2019–2020 Spanish government formation

 Attempts to form a government in Spain followed the Spanish general election of 28 April 2019, which failed to deliver an overall majority for any political party.
-As a result, the previous cabinet headed by Pedro Sánchez was formed to remain in a caretaker capacity until the election of a new government.
+As a result, the previous cabinet headed by Pedro Sánchez was forced to remain in a caretaker capacity for 254 days until the next government could be sworn in.

-Despite the April 2019 election delivering a clear plurality for left-of-centre parties, with the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos being able to command a majority together with regionalist and nationalist parties, negotiations were frustrated as a result of conflicting positions between the two parties on the future government's composition.
+Despite the April 2019 election delivering a clear plurality for the left-of-centre bloc, with the Spanish Socialist Workers' Party (PSOE) and Unidas Podemos being able to command a majority together with regionalist and nationalist political forces, negotiations were frustrated as a result of conflicting positions between the two parties on the future government's composition.
 Both parties' opposite stances saw Pedro Sánchez trying and failing to pass an investiture vote on 23–25 July.
 Subsequently, a political impasse set in as King Felipe VI could not find a new candidate to nominate with sufficient parliamentary support.
 As a result, a snap election was held on 10 November.